wix-incubator/react-native-interactable/README.md

 ## Example

 To see the library in action, run the [example](example) project - it has 4 use-cases implemented: *swipeable card*, *drawer*, *collapsible header* and *chat heads*.
 It's recommended to experience it on a [real device](http://facebook.github.io/react-native/docs/running-on-device.html) and not on a simulator.
-To run the example, first clone the repo and go to the `example/` folder and run:
+To run the example, clone the repo and run from the root folder:

 ```
+cd example
 npm install
 react-native run-ios
 ```